 Electronic technology is allowed for classroom purposes to enhance learning.

-For any questions related or pertaining to Institute’s policies and procedures, please contact the Institute office at 202-463-5570.
+For any questions related or pertaining to Institute’s policies and procedures, please contact the Institute office by calling 202-463-5570 or send an email.